Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Results

-Although at some distance from GT, and despite their more invasive and potentially immersion-breaking approach, physiology (PH) and questionnaires (QT) are also used as input data in several of the studies.
-In particular, within the PH sphere, EDA was the most used physiological measure, either alone~\cite{rosa2021dynamic} or in combination with other measures~\cite{nogueira2016vanishing,badia2019toward}.
-Finally, and interestingly, bodily expressions (BE) and direct peripheral input (PI)---less invasive data collection methods---were only used in two studies each.
-Given the existing body of knowledge on deriving emotions from peripherals and input hardware readily available in most computing devices~\cite{cowie2001emotion,bahreini2016data,yang2021review}, this finding highlights a possibly untapped area of future research in game adaptation loops.
+In terms of input data, 13 of the 23 selected studies used more than one input type.
+Game telemetry (GT), including gameplay and game-context data, was the predominant source (Fig.~\ref{fig:stats:inputdata}).
+In most cases, telemetry was used as gameplay data, such as performance measures, death locations, jump success rates, kill ratios, or distance between players~\cite{rosa2021dynamic,stein2018eeg}.
+Chen et al.~\cite{chen2023impact} was an exception, using game-context information in the non-BCI version of the experiment.

+Physiological data and questionnaires were also used in several studies, with EEG, EDA, and HR being the most common physiological measures~\cite{nogueira2016vanishing,stein2018eeg,liang2023eeg,rosa2021dynamic,fisher2024exploring,shang2025general}.
+By contrast, bodily expressions and peripheral input appeared in only five studies in total.
+Given prior work on affect inference from interaction behavior and common input devices~\cite{yang2021review,bahreini2016data,cowie2001emotion}, these modalities remain a relevant but less represented direction within the selected corpus.

 A quantitative summary of adaptation objectives in the selected studies is depicted in Fig.~\ref{fig:stats:adaptobj}.
 For each study, one or two main adaptation objectives were carefully extracted.
-While some of these are closely related---in particular engagement, retention, motivation, and immersion---the selected studies were generally clear about the targeted adaptation goals.
-The most common adaptation objective across the selected studies is DDA (13 studies), typically in combination with other goals; the only exception is the work of Zook \& Reidl~\cite{zook2015temporal}, which focuses exclusively on DDA.
-Interestingly, GT input data was used in 12 of the 13 DDA-focused studies, underlining the reliance of DDA on gameplay and game context data.
+While some of these are closely related, in particular engagement, retention, motivation, and immersion, the selected studies were generally clear about the targeted adaptation objectives.
+The most common adaptation objective across the selected studies is DDA (20 studies), typically in combination with other goals; the only exceptions were the works of Zook \& Riedl~\cite{zook2015temporal} and Han et al.~\cite{han2024exploring}, which focus exclusively on DDA.
+GT input data was used in 19 of the 20 DDA-focused studies, underlining the reliance of DDA on gameplay and game context data.
 Huber's VR exergame study~\cite{huber2021dynamic} is the exception, relying only on post-level player feedback to adjust difficulty.
-Following DDA, seven studies focused on emotion as a content adaptation goal, which is arguably the most important in the context of this review---more on this in the last paragraph of this section.
-Four studies focused specifically on engagement, while two addressed rehabilitation.
-Although DDA as a goal in a complete adaptation loop was not the focus of this review, reality shows otherwise.